-Join The Zero Waste Action Month Challenge!
+Join The Zero Waste Month Challenge!

-This month-long challenge encourages individuals to choose 1 or more of 10 actions to reduce waste throughout October and get others involved in their effort.
+This challenge encourages individuals to choose 1 or more of 10 actions to reduce waste this fall and get others involved in their effort.
 The challenge is to expand beyond just eliminating single-use disposables, because the reality is not everyone in the U.S. or beyond has access to purchasing in bulk, clean and accessible water, or even fresh food.
 However, there are many actions one can take to feel empowered and take steps toward reducing waste.
 We can ALL do small actions that make a big difference!

 How it works?

 1.)
 Simply sign up and choose one of the 10 actions below.
 We encourage all participants to start by learning what is the peer reviewed international definition of “zero waste” here.

 2.)
 Subscribe to our YouTube Channel to watch featured short presentations and interviews by zero waste pros with creative tips to reduce waste or learn about issues such as environmental justice.